 Network statistics

-Among the network statistics mentioned in the methods section, the evolution of clustering coefficient, modularity, edge density, small-world index, assortativity, and average path length were plotted for anatomical networks of all models and their sub-networks (viz., within-minority, within-majority, and interpartition).
+The evolution of clustering coefficient, modularity, edge density, small-world index, assortativity, and average path length were plotted for anatomical networks of all models and their sub-networks (viz., within-minority, within-majority, and interpartition).
 Figure 2 shows these plots for the minority, majority, and whole networks, stacked per family.
 The individual plots (including those of the interpartition sub-network) are available on the OSF repository.
 Furthermore, the normalized rich club coefficient of the final state of anatomical networks are plotted in Fig 3.

 Let us first consider the evolution of network statistics for the whole networks.
 As evident in the plots, modularity, clustering coefficients, small-worldness, and degree assortativity of all models increase noticeably after 60 thousand rewiring attempts (roughly by a factor of 4.5, 3.7, 3.9, and 3, respectively).
 Meanwhile, the average path length increases no more than 15%.
 The network statistics fluctuate afterward, and the fluctuation is more pronounced for degree assortativity.
 The majority subnetworks show similar trends.
 In the minority subnetworks—although with higher fluctuations and instability in OC, UT, and UC—we observe an increase in these statistics after 60 thousand rewiring attempts.
 The network statistics of minority subnetworks of OT and BL families resemble those of the whole networks in the same families.
-The edge density in the minority subnetworks, although unstable, are bigger than one.
-This means that the minority nodes connect more strongly to each other compared to other nodes.
+The edge density in the minority subnetworks, although unstable, are often bigger than one.
+This means that the minority nodes tend to connect more strongly to each other compared to other nodes.

-The normalized rich club coefficients of the anatomical networks are shown in Figure 3.Family comparisons
+Figure 3 shows the normalized rich club coefficient RCnormk of the anatomical networks, grouped by families, as a function of club size k.
+RCnormk above one (dashed line) suggest existence of rich clubs.
+The values significantly larger than one (p < 0.05, based on 1-sample t-test) are marked by solid circles.
+Despite differences among families, they all show significant rich club structures for larger club sizes.
+More specifically, OC has clubs of sizes 80<k<145, most of them significant, with consistent RCnorm values among members.
+Almost half of UT models form significantly rich clubs with 75<k<150 yet others fail to.
+Other families, i.e., OT, BL, and UC, form clubs with of sizes ranging from 70 to roughly 135, with higher (but less consistent) RCnorm values compared to OC and UT.
+Fewer of RCnorm(k>70) are significant in OT, BL, and UC compared to OC.

+Odd cases

+As evident in the evolution plots, four models (viz., OT2, OT3, UC1, and UC3) stop evolving before 10 thousand rewiring attempts.
+Visual inspection of their anatomical connectivity reveals that, at some point in their evolution, one node reaches maximum degree and is connected to all other nodes (Figure XX).
+Consequently, in the next rewiring step, an element of the coupled logistic map reaches singularity because of a zero by zero division which is mathematically undefined and represented as `NaN`, i.e., "not a number," in R language.
+Since the node activations update through matrix algebra, the `NaN` spreads to other elements of activation vector $X_t+1$, causing a halt in activities.

+Family comparisons